 Then what?
 What could The Greatest Love possibly be apologizing for?
 And in thinking about it for some time now I realize there is only one thing in my entire life that I could imagine my god needing to apologize for.
 Namely the first vision.
-I believe that first vision exposed my soul to an existence that no soul should ever have to experience.
+I believe that first vision exposed my soul to an existence that no being should ever have to experience.
+An existence without Them.
 An existence without love.
-An existence without Them.
 And it was done to reveal its fiction.

 The Greatest Love apologized because They knew that exposing my soul to that unreal Hell, however briefly, would be traumatizing.
 Its fire forever seared into my memory.
 But once understood a greater good would emerge: the realization that They will never leave the side of any of us, for any reason, at any time.

 I believe now that my walking away from my previous church never offended The Greatest Love because I tried to base that decision and all my beliefs on the love I found all around me as well as within me.
 But it was difficult and continues to be.
 It requires much thought and prayer.
 Answers are not always forthcoming and I have likely made mistakes.
 I remain a work in progress.
 But I have tried.
 And I believe it is the attempt to live your life in love that is the most important.